juho-a/Eprice/App/client/README.md

 ### Client/front template for Eprice app

-You need to have deno installed: https://docs.deno.com/runtime/
+You need to have deno installed: https://docs.deno.com/runtime/  (*see change below*)

 * missing project.env -- ask Paavo for this.